KazChe/modus-intelligent-api/BLOG.md

 - **Efficient Resource Usage**: Small memory footprint and fast execution make it ideal for serverless environments
 - **Predictable Performance**: Consistent execution times due to ahead-of-time compilation

+#### Language Choice: A Strategic Decision

+While Modus supports both Go and AssemblyScript, the inclusion of AssemblyScript as a first-class language deserves particular attention.
+The claim that "AssemblyScript is ideal for web developers getting started with WebAssembly" reflects both strategic advantages and practical considerations:

+**Web Developer Advantages:**
+- TypeScript-like syntax provides immediate familiarity
+- Similar tooling and development patterns to frontend work
+- Natural progression for JavaScript/TypeScript developers

+**Technical Benefits:**
+- Purpose-built for WebAssembly, unlike Go which requires TinyGo compilation
+- Optimized for web-centric use cases
+- Simpler mental model for web developers

+However, this choice also comes with trade-offs:
+- Smaller ecosystem compared to Go
+- Fewer libraries and tools available
+- Still evolving language features
+- May not be optimal for all backend computing scenarios

+By supporting both AssemblyScript and Go, Modus offers teams flexibility in their approach:
+- Frontend teams can leverage their TypeScript expertise with AssemblyScript
+- Backend teams can utilize their existing Go knowledge
+- Projects can mix languages based on specific microservice requirements

+This dual-language strategy reflects a pragmatic approach to WebAssembly adoption, acknowledging that different teams have different starting points intheir WebAssembly journey.

 #### Trade-offs and Considerations

 While WebAssembly brings many advantages, it's essential to understand the trade-offs: